zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

     - Risk level - Hover over the question mark to view what constitutes a critical risk user.
     - User type
     - User profile
-    - Privileged roles (which Admin roles are granted to the user)
+    - Privileged roles (the Admin roles granted to the user)
     - Last login date and time
     - Roles - Expand **All Roles** to view all the roles granted to the user.
     - Privileges - Expand **All Privileges** to view all the privileges granted to the user.